ErkanYetut/Predicting-Online-Purchase-Intention/README.md

 # Predicting-Online-Purchase-Intention

 E-commerce has transformed the retail landscape by providing unparalleled convenience and accessibility.
-How- ever, low conversion rates remain a persistent challenge, driven by complex customer behaviors that are difficult to interpret in digital environments.
+However, low conversion rates remain a persistent challenge, driven by complex customer behaviors that are difficult to interpret in digital environments.